 Advantages of iNIBP

-iNIBP inflation method completes the measurement while inflating a cuff.
-Therefore, when compared to the conventional method, the iNIBP measurement time is shorter and target inflation pressure is lower, maximizing patient comfort while preserving the accuracy of this important parameter.
+The iNIBP inflation method completes the measurement while inflating the cuff.
+Therefore, compared to the conventional method, the iNIBP measurement time is shorter and target inflation pressure is lower, maximizing patient comfort while preserving the accuracy of this important parameter.

-Histogram of measurement time of iNIBP inflation method and deflation method
+Histogram of measurement times of iNIBP inflation method and deflation method

-iNIBP can complete the measurement in a shorter amount of time as it inflates the cuff while sensing blood pressure variation and detecting oscillations, whereas the deflation method needs to repeat the inflation-deflation cycle when the target inflation pressure, based on previous systolic pressure measurements are comparatively low.
+iNIBP can complete the measurement in a shorter amount of time as it inflates the cuff while sensing blood pressure variation and detecting oscillations, whereas the deflation method needs to repeat the inflation-deflation cycle when the target inflation pressure based on previous systolic pressure measurements is comparatively low.

 Measurement simulation: SYS dropped to 100mmHg from 200mmHg

 iNIBP inflates the cuff to only slightly above the SYS while detecting oscillations and completes the measurement in a shorter amount of time than the deflation method, which inflates a cuff based on a pre-determined target pressure that often significantly exceeds actual SYS, leading to longer measurement times with the increased potential for patient discomfort.